schpet/rails_components/README.md

 Hard to say.
-If you're worried about dependencies, copy it into your project as a helper. render's api is probably not getting any big changes, so hopefully this project creates a minimal amount of headaches.
+If you're worried about dependencies, copy it into your project as a helper. render's api is probably not getting any big changes, so hopefully it creates a minimal amount of headaches.

-This project's goal is to act as documentation and examples of how to write components in a rails app (as opposed to adhoc files in `app/views/shared`.)
+This project's goal is to act as documentation and examples of how to write components in a rails app. adhoc files in `app/views/shared` doesn't make anyone happy.

 ## TODO